Kelli O'Hara: 2015–present

-O'Hara returned to Lincoln Center Theatre to star as Anna Leonowens in the Broadway revival of The King and I opposite Ken Watanabe as The King.
+O'Hara returned to Lincoln Center Theatre to star as Anna Leonowens in the Broadway revival of The King and I opposite Ken Watanabe as King Mongkut.
 The production began previews at the Vivian Beaumont Theatre in March 2015 and opened in April 2015.
-This role won O'Hara her first Tony Award.
+This role won O'Hara her first Tony Award at the 69th Tony Awards.
 O'Hara's final performance as Anna was in April 2016.
-She gave her debut solo concert at Carnegie Hall in October 2016 and guest-starred as the recurring character Dody on the fourth season of Masters of Sex.
-She played Fiona in the Encores! production of Brigadoon at New York City Center in November 2017.
+She gave her debut solo concert at Carnegie Hall in October 2016 and guest-starred as the recurring character Dody Oliver on the fourth season of Masters of Sex.
+She played Fiona MacLaren in the Encores! production of Brigadoon at New York City Center in November 2017.
 Jeremy Gerard of Deadline Hollywood called O'Hara's performance "luminous", writing: "O’Hara is impossibly beautiful, vocally and in conveying Fiona’s romantic determination and heartbreak."
-In 2017, she starred as Kate Bonner in the first season of the web drama series The Accidental Wolf, earning a 2018 Primetime Emmy Award nomination.

-O'Hara appeared in the 2018 season of 13 Reasons Why as Jackie, an anti-bullying advocate.
+In 2017, she starred as Kate Bonner in the first season of the web drama series The Accidental Wolf, earning a nomination for the Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series at the 70th Primetime Creative Arts Emmy Awards.
+O'Hara appeared in the second season of 13 Reasons Why as Jackie, an anti-bullying advocate.
 The same year at the Metropolitan Opera, she sang the role of Despina in Così fan tutte.
-She reprised her role in The King and I at the London Palladium for a limited run from June to September 2018.
+She reprised her role in The King and I at the West End's London Palladium for a limited run from June to September 2018.

-She returned to Broadway in February 2019 in a revival of Kiss Me, Kate at Studio 54, as Lilli Vanessi/Katharine.
+She returned to Broadway in February 2019 in a revival of Kiss Me, Kate at Studio 54, as Lilli Vanessi/Katharine Minola.
 The production was directed by Scott Ellis and choreographed by Warren Carlyle.
 The revival was produced by the Roundabout Theatre Company, which had produced a benefit concert of the show with O'Hara, Ellis, and Carlyle in 2016.
-O'Hara received her seventh Tony Award nomination for the revival.
+O'Hara received her seventh Tony Award nomination for the revival at the 73rd Tony Awards.